AZO234/RaspberryPi_BareMetal/rp_framebuffer/README.md

 This is Frame Buffer sample code.

-Connect HDMI to 1080p display.
+Connect HDMI to 1080p/24bit color display.

 If you can run this program,
 you'll see color pattern.
+(This pattern is Japanese broadcast standard ARIB STD-B28.)

 -----